Probing the QCD Critical End Point with Finite-Size Scaling of Net-Baryon Cumulant Ratios

-Finite-size scaling (FSS) provides a structured framework for identifying critical behavior in finite systems and enhances the search for the QCD critical end point (CEP).
-By exploiting the universal scaling behavior of thermodynamic observables near a critical point, FSS enables the extraction of critical parameters from data influenced by finite-size and finite-time constraints.
-Applying FSS across multiple cumulant ratios strengthens the reliability of the analysis by enabling consistency checks between independent observables.
-Moreover, comparing density-driven and field-driven scaling approaches leverages the empirical relationship between \(\sqrt{s}\) and \(1/\mu_B\) (see Fig.~\ref{fig1}) to explore thermodynamic conditions near the CEP.
-Both scaling paths are expected to converge on a common set of critical parameters, reinforcing the robustness of CEP extraction and supporting a unified interpretation of critical fluctuations.
+Within this framework, applying finite-size scaling across multiple cumulant ratios enables nontrivial consistency checks between independent observables and strengthens the robustness of the extracted critical parameters.
+Comparing density-driven and field-driven scaling paths further exploits the empirical relationship between $\sqrt{s}$ and $1/\mu_B$ (see Fig.~\ref{fig1}) to probe thermodynamic conditions near the CEP along complementary directions in the QCD phase diagram.
+The requirement that both scaling trajectories converge on a common set of critical parameters imposes a stringent internal consistency condition and reinforces a unified interpretation of the observed fluctuation behavior.

-Cumulant ratios such as \( C_2/C_1 \), \( C_3/C_2 \), \( C_3/C_1 \), \( C_4/C_1 \), and \( C_4/C_2 \) offer complementary sensitivity to critical phenomena.
-Ratios like \( C_2/C_1 \) and \( C_3/C_2 \), which benefit from full volume cancellation, are particularly well-suited for FSS analyses and serve as intensive observables for probing singular behavior in susceptibilities. \( C_2/C_1 \), related to the second-order baryon number susceptibility, is expected to diverge upward near the CEP, signaling enhanced compressibility and long-range correlations.
-In contrast, \( C_3/C_2 \), associated with skewness, shows a downward divergence, reflecting the emergence of asymmetry and non-Gaussianity in net-baryon fluctuations.
+Cumulant ratios such as $C_2/C_1$, $C_3/C_2$, $C_3/C_1$, $C_4/C_1$, and $C_4/C_2$ offer complementary sensitivity to critical dynamics in the vicinity of the CEP.
+Ratios with full volume cancellation, notably $C_2/C_1$ and $C_3/C_2$, are particularly well suited for finite-size scaling analyses, as they provide intensive probes of susceptibility-driven singular behavior.
+Of these, $C_2/C_1$, which is directly related to the second-order baryon number susceptibility, is expected to diverge upward, reflecting enhanced compressibility and long-range correlations, while $C_3/C_2$ is predicted to diverge downward, signaling the emergence of asymmetry and non-Gaussian fluctuations.

-The fourth-to-second ratio \( C_4/C_2 \), also volume-cancelled, probes even higher-order non-Gaussian fluctuations and is predicted to diverge downward near the CEP.
-However, due to its heightened sensitivity to finite-time effects—which restrict the growth of higher-order correlations—its scaling fidelity may be comparatively diminished.
-Ratios with partial volume cancellation, such as \( C_3/C_1 \) and \( C_4/C_1 \), also provide valuable insight into the shape of the net-baryon distribution.
-The downward divergence of \( C_3/C_1 \) reflects suppressed skewness relative to the mean, while the upward divergence of \( C_4/C_1 \) is indicative of increasing kurtosis.
+Higher-order ratios provide additional, though increasingly constrained, information.
+The volume-cancelled ratio $C_4/C_2$ probes fourth-order fluctuations and is predicted to diverge downward, but its scaling fidelity is more susceptible to finite-time suppression owing to the slower development of higher-order correlations.
+Ratios with partial volume cancellation, such as $C_3/C_1$ and $C_4/C_1$, remain sensitive to the evolving shape of the net-baryon distribution, with downward and upward divergences, respectively, reflecting changes in skewness and kurtosis.